 Nowadays, dog behaviourists can explain a lot of different canine behaviours, like why dogs scratch the carpet, or destroy shoes and cushions.
 However, there are some behaviours that can still evade the understanding of even the most experienced scientists.
-One of this is precisely the ‘rolling in stinky things’.
+One of these is precisely the ‘rolling in stinky things’ behaviour.

 Why do dogs roll in poop?
 Top theories!

 While there's no definitive answer, the veterinarian and animal behaviour community has come up with three main theories to explain why dogs roll in poop and other equally smelly things:

 - It’s a way to hide their own smell: Your dog’s ancestors had to hunt to survive.
 So, by rolling in their prey's smell, they were able to mask their own scent and hunt animals without scaring them away.
 If your dog rolls in smelly things, he is simply obeying an old instinct that has been passed down for generations.

 - It’s a way of communicating with other dogs: By rolling around in a smelly mess, dogs can make their location known to other dogs near their territory.
 This theory was originally developed by the Wolf Park research facility in Indiana, US.
 It proved that wolves can find other wolves and prey animals by following their scent to its origin.
 This helps with hunting and tracking!
 The same thing happens with dogs.

 - It’s a way of leaving their own scent behind: The answer to why dogs roll in poop can be as simple as this.
 A dog might just be trying to leave his own scent at the poop zone.
 This is very similar to another canine behaviour called marking.
 You may be familiar with the image of a dog urinating on everything as a way to mark his territory.
 Rolling in poop might mean the same thing.

 What to do if your dog likes to roll in poop?